 If you too, find yourself with old blog posts or web content that might benefit from freshening, here’s a list of 10 simple steps you can take to update and upgrade your copy:

 Update any facts that are no longer current or relevant.
 Do some research and find out what’s new and exciting.
-If you quote an statistics, check to see if more recent numbers are available.
+If you quote any statistics, check to see if more recent numbers are available.
+It helps if you can add the reference to those stats and it’s the current year.
 If there’s a new expert in the field, add in a quote from him/her.

 Switch out any stock photos that look dated for shiny, new, eye-catching pictures.
 It doesn’t take long for hairstyles and clothes to look outdated.
 And any type of technology changes even faster, so no pictures with flip-phones or manual credit-card machines in them.